 Telehealth encompasses four modalities: live or synchronous interactions, asynchronous “store-and forward” transmission of data captured at the site of care, remote patient monitoring, and mobile health (mHealth).
 Synchronous telehealth involves healthcare delivery for a specific patient involving a clinician, such as real-time clinical video visits.
 Store-and-forward is the transmission of diagnostic data from the site of care to a specialist at another site.
 Remote patient monitoring helps clinicians manage chronic disease by allowing personal health and medical data to be transmitted from one location to another.

 Virtual health technologies are also considered telehealth services, and may include mobile health applications (apps) or devices that collect patient-generated health data and interventions provided over the internet, such as screening questionnaires and education, some, but not all, of these are bidirectional (that is, linked for interaction between a provider and patient).
 Telehealth can encompass broader applications of technologies to healthcare functions between providers (i.e., provider-to-provider telehealth) such as consultation, distance education, or mentoring.

 The EPC Program evidence reports on telehealth are listed below:

-- Evaluation of Mental Health Applications (in progress)
+- Evaluation of Mental Health Applications (2022)

 - Integrated and Comprehensive Pain Management Programs (2021)